ArkEcosystemArchive/docs-legacy/docs/releases/v2.3/migrating_2.2_2.3.md

 ```bash
 ark update
 ```
-When running `ark update` for upgrading to 2.3 for the first time **Core will migrate the transactions table to the new asset column**.
+When running `ark update` from v2.2->v2.3 **Core will migrate the transactions table to the new asset column**.
 This can **take up to a few minutes on low-spec servers**.
-Be patient and wait for core to update.
+Be patient and wait for `ark update` command to complete.
 **As a node operator your work here is done**.
 You successfully upgraded to the latest version of ARK Core.
-If you are a developer please check the next Section below.
+If you are a developer please check the next Section below, where major changes are listed.

 ---

 ## [DEVNET ONLY] Developer related information

-This section addresses developers and shows notable changes during this version upgrade.
+This section addresses developers and lists notable changes during this version upgrade.
 For more details make sure you checkout [CHANGELOG](https://github.com/ArkEcosystem/core/blob/master/CHANGELOG.md) document.
-The follow breaking changes where introduced in v2.3:
+The following breaking changes where introduced in v2.3:

 ### 1. Logger engine replacement
+Default logger package was replaced to the `pino` logger.
 This improves the performance of logging, when it occurs in batch (e.g. syncing).
 You will need to update plugins.js file to replace `winston` with `pino`.
-See Step 1 above.
+See Upgrade Step 1 above.

 ### 2. Renaming of Major Package Aliases